coutinhoa/ecommerce-app/README.md

 npm start
 ```

-3. Open each BE project individually (Shopping Cart, Order, User, Warehouse and Security) and run the following command on the terminal:
+3. Open each BE project individually (Shopping Cart, Order, User, Warehouse and Security) and run the following command on each the terminal:
 ```sh
 ./gradlew bootRun
 ```